Welcome to the Perez v. Discover Bank Website

 • You received a notice because Discover’s records have identified you as a potential DACA recipient who sought a student loan, personal loan, or home loan from Discover and was denied (or approved with a co-signer who was a U.S. citizen or permanent resident) due to your immigration status between July 22, 2018, and February 29, 2024.
 Because Discover’s records do not identify which applicants had or have DACA, you must establish your eligibility to be a Class Member and receive payment.

 • Your rights and options, and the deadlines to exercise them, are explained on this website.
-To demonstrate your eligibility and either stay in the Class or exclude yourself, you must act before July 11, 2024.

 • La información en español está disponible aquí.
 Tambien puede contactar al Administrador de Conciliación por correo electrónico a info@LendingSettlementDACA.com o por correo postal a la dirección en la página Contáctenos.